Operation Imposing Law: Background

-In mid-October 2006, al-Qaeda announced the creation of Islamic state of Iraq (ISI), replacing the Mujahideen Shura Council (MSC) and its al-Qaeda in Iraq (AQI).
+In mid-October 2006, al-Qaeda announced the creation of the Islamic State of Iraq (ISI), replacing the Mujahideen Shura Council (MSC) and its al-Qaeda in Iraq (AQI).

 On 10 February 2007, General David Petraeus replaced General Casey as the commander of Multi National Force-Iraq and Admiral William Fallon replaced General Abizaid as CENTCOM Commander on 16 March 2007.

 The operation was led by Iraqi General Abboud Qanbar, a veteran of the Iran-Iraq and Gulf wars.
 General Qanbar was a compromise choice because General Mohan al-Furayji, the first choice of the Iraqi Prime Minister, Nouri al-Maliki, to head the operation, was rejected by the U.S. Army.

 On the first day of the operation new checkpoints were erected and increased vehicle inspections and foot patrols were reported in some neighborhoods.
 The operation was billed as a major neighborhood-to-neighborhood sweep to quell sectarian violence in the city of 6 million.